sbt/website/src/reference/02-DetailTopics/03-Dependency-Management/04-Proxy-Repositories.md

 ### Using credentials for the proxy repository

-In case you need to define credentials to connect to your proxy repository, define en environment variable `SBT_CREDENTIALS` that points to the file containing your credentials:
+In case you need to define credentials to connect to your proxy repository, define an environment variable `SBT_CREDENTIALS` that points to the file containing your credentials:

   export SBT_CREDENTIALS="\$HOME/.ivy2/.credentials"